TokenLogic-com-au/aave-proposals-v3/src/20250411_Multi_LRTAndWstETHUnification/LRTAndWstETHUnification.md

 ## Motivation

-This publication incorporates the feedback and recent discussion into a single holistic publication.
+This publication incorporates the feedback and recent discussions into a single holistic publication.
 For ease of reference, those publications are referenced below:

 - [[ARFC] wstETH and weETH E-Modes and LT/LTV Adjustments on Ethereum, Arbitrum, Base - 03.12.25](https://governance.aave.com/t/arfc-wsteth-and-weeth-e-modes-and-lt-ltv-adjustments-on-ethereum-arbitrum-base-03-12-25/21370)
 - [[ARFC] rsETH LTV & LT Update](https://governance.aave.com/t/arfc-rseth-ltv-lt-update/21305)
 - [[ARFC] Core Instance - Add ezETH and update rsETH eMode Parameters](https://governance.aave.com/t/arfc-core-instance-add-ezeth-and-update-rseth-emode-parameters/21505)
 - [[Risk Stewards]wstETH/wETH eMode Update - Ethereum, Arbitrum & Base Instances](https://governance.aave.com/t/risk-stewards-wsteth-weth-emode-update-ethereum-arbitrum-base-instances/21333)

-Each of the following sub-section presents insights into how each parameter is to be adjusted.
+Each of the following sub-sections presents insights into how each parameter is to be adjusted.

 ### Prime Instance - wstETH and WETH eMode